National Museum of China: History

 The building was completed in 1959 as one of the Ten Great Buildings celebrating the ten-year anniversary of the founding of the People's Republic of China.
 It complements the opposing Great Hall of the People that was built at the same time.
 The structure sits on 6.5 ha and has a frontal length of 313 m, a height of four stories totaling 40 m, and a width of 149 m.
 The front displays ten square pillars at its center.

 After four years of renovation, the museum reopened on March 17, 2011, with 28 new exhibition halls, more than triple the previous exhibition space, and state of the art exhibition and storage facilities.
 It has a total floor space of nearly 200,000 m2 (2.2 million square feet) to display.
 The renovations were designed by the German firm Gerkan, Marg and Partners.

+The museum's "Road to Rejuvenation" exhibit was the site for Xi Jinping's November 2012 articulation of the Chinese Dream political concept.
+The first half of the exhibit documented China's century of humiliation.
+The second half depicted China's virtues in overcoming that adversity, the Chinese Communist Revolution, and establishing the People's Republic of China.
+After touring the exhibit, Xi addressed the media, announcing, "Realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times."

 Due to the COVID-19 pandemic, the museum was closed for a large part of 2020, and attendance plunged by 78 percent to 1,600,000.
 Nonetheless, in 2021 it was in second place in the list of most-visited art museums, after the Louvre Museum.